daggaz/json-stream/README.md

 print(json.dumps(data, default=default))

 # Option 2: supply json_stream.encoding.JSONStreamEncoder as the cls argument
-# This allows you to created your own subclass to further customise encoding
+# This allows you to create your own subclass to further customise encoding
 print(json.dumps(data, cls=JSONStreamEncoder))
 ```